NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/small-mammals/MAM_Tutorial_RMD.md

                                  variables=variables_10064,
                                  table='rpt2_pathogentesting')

 The information about the species from which the samples were taken is found in the small mammal trapping data.
 Any analyses that will look at species will need to join the trapping data table with the pathogen data table.
-In Section 2 above we used the joinTableNEON function to join mam_perplotnight data with mam_pertrapnight data.
-Unfortunately the joinTableNEON function is not an option for the rodent tick-borne pathogen data because of the complexities involved in matching the sample IDs.
+In Section 2 above we used the `joinTableNEON()` function to join `mam_perplotnight` data with `mam_pertrapnight` data.
+Unfortunately the `joinTableNEON()` function is not an option for the rodent tick-borne pathogen data because of the complexities involved in matching the sample IDs.
 This is noted in the "Table joining" section of the quick start guide for tick-borne rodent pathogens on the <a href="https://data.neonscience.org/data-products/DP1.10064.002" target="_blank">data product landing page</a>.

 If you attempt to use that function you will get the error:
-Error in neonOS::joinTableNEON(mam_pertrapnight, rpt2_pathogentesting) :
+`Error in neonOS::joinTableNEON(mam_pertrapnight, rpt2_pathogentesting) : Tables mam_pertrapnight and rpt2_pathogentesting can't be joined automatically.
+Consult quick start guide for details about data relationships.`
-Tables mam_pertrapnight and rpt2_pathogentesting can't be joined automatically.
-Consult quick start guide for details about data relationships.
 Instead we can follow the steps below to join the rodent tick-borne pathogen data with the small mammal trapping data.

     #First subset the two dataframes that will be merged to select out a smaller

     # subset of columns to make working with the data easier:

-    rptdat.merge<-rpt_pathres_nodups %>%
+    rptdat.merge <- rpt_pathres_nodups %>%
       select(plotID, collectDate, sampleID, testPathogenName, testResult) %>%
       mutate(Site = substr(plotID,1,4))

-    mamdat.merge<-mam_trapNight_nodups %>%
+    mamdat.merge <- mam_trapNight_nodups %>%
       select(taxonID, bloodSampleID, earSampleID)